Skip to Content

 With 2 smaller drawers on top and two giant drawers below, there is so much storage space!
 But at only 42″ wide, you can easily fit it in most spaces.

 This 4 drawer dresser is part of a coordinating bedroom set.
-I shared the matching 6 drawer dresser plans and 1 drawer nightstand plans already.
-Coming soon are a tall 7 drawer dresser and 3 drawer nightstand.
+Check out the matching 6 drawer dresser plans, tall 7 drawer dresser plans and 1 drawer nightstand plans.
+Coming soon is a 3 drawer nightstand to finish the set.

 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Click here to read my full disclosure policy.